qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 ![](../assets/Abusing-Internet-Archive/detect-script.png)

 Unfortunately I made a beginner's mistake at this point.
 I completely forgot to download the file "amsi1.txt" for further investigation (insert face palm here!).
-By now I'm thinking it's better to pick another some other tweek, but as I already had the files I decided to carry on with the investigation.
+By now I'm thinking it's better to pick another another tweek, but as I already had the files I decided to carry on further down the rabbit hole.

 ### Improvement needed: